ash-sxn/GSoC-2023-docker-based-quickstart/README.md

 ### Clean Up Instructions
 * To stop and remove the running containers `jenkins_teardown.sh` script is used
-* use `sudo ./jenkins_teardown.sh` command to stop and remove the running example
+* use `./jenkins_teardown.sh` command to stop and remove the running example